kathermf/kathermf.github.io/resume.md

 #### Contribution & Experience:
 * Was one of two programmers and was mainly responsible for programming the game's obstacles
-* Overall game design was done by all members of the team
+* Contributed to the overall game design along with the rest of the team

 ### Edgewin | PC Game
 April 2017